 Again, FICO scores generally range from 300 to 850.
 The highest score you can get on most scales is 850.
 Lenders usually consider borrowers who have scores above 680 as less risky.
 Those with scores over 760 normally get the best rates.
 People with scores of 620 and lower are typically considered a poor risk.

 If your score is low, you might have a hard time convincing a creditor to make you an affordable loan or any loan at all.
 But just as your credit history can vary from CRA to CRA, so can your credit scores.
 It is possible to have a fairly high score with one CRA and a somewhat lower score with another, just as you might have a clean credit history with one CRA and a muddied record containing errors or inaccurate information with another.
 (Learn how to dispute incomplete and inaccurate information in your credit report.)

 Even if the company does give you your real credit score, because creditors use different scores (and sometimes generate their own), you can’t be sure that the score you buy is the one any particular creditor will rely on.
 Also, if you buy your score from one of these companies, watch out for extra fees for services like credit monitoring, which can drive up the price.

 In certain situations, a creditor has to give you your credit score for free.
 This generally happens when the creditor relied upon your credit score in making a credit decision, like when:

-Because the rules regarding when creditors must provide your credit score are complicated, it’s often difficult to know if you are entitled to a free credit report or credit score.
-The best policy is to ask for more information whenever a creditor denies you credit, offers credit terms less favorable than those you requested or think you deserve, reduces your credit limit, or cancels your credit card.
+Because the rules regarding when creditors must provide your credit score are complicated, the best policy is to ask for more information whenever a creditor denies you credit, offers credit terms less favorable than those you requested or think you deserve, reduces your credit limit, or cancels your credit card.